musictena/Narrabundah-College/README.md

 <h4>Digital Solutions:</h4>

-2022 Session 2: Narrabundah College Website on the IT subjects and faculities within the school using HTML, CSS and jQuery
+2022 Session 2: NC Website on the IT subjects and faculities within the school using HTML, CSS and jQuery
 <br>
 2022 Session 2: Library System using PHP, MYSQL, jQuery, HTML and CSS
 <br>